 Update of the schedules

 In the case of a discrepancy between the statements in the timetable in Section 1.8 above and the statements in the body of the tender documents, the data stated in the table takes precedence.
+Error!
+Reference source not found.

 The Division is allowed to make changes in the times prescribed in the table above, including deferral of the deadline for submitting bids, as long as this time has not passed.
 An update of changes in these times will be published on the website only.